dereksonderegger/444/docs/06_FlowControl.md

     ## [1] 0.1666667
     ```

-    evaluates this density function for the above defined values of x, a, and b.
-Somewhere in that function, there is a chunk of code that evaluates the density for arbitrary values of $x$.
-Run this code a few times and notice sometimes the result is $0$ and sometimes it is $1/(10-4)=0.16666667$.

-    Write a sequence of statements that utilizes an if statements to appropriately calculate the density of x assuming that `a`, `b` , and `x` are given to you, but your code won't know if `x` is between `a` and `b`.
+    We will write a sequence of statements that utilizes an if statements to appropriately calculate the density of x assuming that `a`, `b` , and `x` are given to you, but your code won't know if `x` is between `a` and `b`.
 That is, your code needs to figure out if it is and give either `1/(b-a)` or `0`.

     a.
 We could write a set of if/else statements